otam-mato/nodejs_elk/README.md

 docker-compose up
 ```

-### 4. To start the backend (mysql database) pull and run this image from DockerHub:
+### 4. To employ the mysql database pull and run this image from DockerHub:

 ```
 docker pull montcarotte/fullstack_nodejs_mysql_demo:mysql_server